 Use beautiful fixtures to add interest

 Tiny homes need not look shabby or uninteresting.
 You can achieve a plush look for your open plan space by using unique-looking fixtures and beautifully finished furniture.
 These will give your interiors plenty of personality and create a cosy atmosphere in your home.
+This is especially a great idea when managing your Airbnb or holiday home, because the fixtures will catch interest in your property’s professional photos.

 Open plan kitchen, living, and dining layouts